Bureau of Standards & Instructional Support News

 Tobacco Prevention Training Supports the State Substance Use and Abuse Health Education Rule

 Tobacco Prevention Professional Development courses are sponsored by the Florida Department of Education and the Florida Department of Health.
 Participants are required to teach tobacco prevention lessons and build the capacity for ongoing instruction in substance use prevention.
 Teachers may choose to take a 60 hour comprehensive course, a 30-hour course, a 10-hour EVP (Electronic Vapor Products) course, or a 3-hour SUA (Substance Use and Abuse) course that focuses on vaping.
 The 10-hour EVP and 20-hour courses are also available for school nurses.
 Since youth vaping is an epidemic and research shows tobacco prevention education is effective, educators may take the 10 hour ENDS course and the 60 point comprehensive course or 30 point course.
 Registration is available at http://tobaccopreventiontraining.org.

 Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST)

 The Nation's Highest Honors for Teachers of Science, Technology, Engineering, and Mathematics (STEM, including Computer Science)

-- On August 3, 2020, 107 STEM teachers were announced as recipients of the prestigious Presidential Award for Excellence in Mathematics and Science Teaching, two from each state and U.S. Territories.
+Each year, up to 108 STEM teachers are announced as recipients of the prestigious Presidential Award for Excellence in Mathematics and Science Teaching, two from each state and U.S. Territories.